 School Reps attend meetings at a faculty level.
 There are 8 Academic Schools within the University and there are 2 School Reps for each School.
 School Reps attend two School Board meetings a year and during these meetings they are given the chance to take part in discussions and raise any issues they feel appropriate, with the full support of the Students' Union.
 School Reps then feedback information to Course Reps, the President and students so that they are aware of any changes/solutions being put into place or any issues that need addressing.

-School Reps also focus on encouraging their peers to complete the national Student Survey (NSS) so that feedback within their School is as comprehensive as possible and help promote certain SU events throughout the year, for example the Students’ Union elections and the Student Led Teaching Awards
+School Reps also focus on encouraging their peers to complete the national Student Survey (NSS) so that feedback within their School is as comprehensive as possible and help promote certain SU events throughout the year, for example the Students’ Union Leadership Race and the Student Led Teaching Awards